soranoo/refine-css/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
-If you want to contribute code, please fork the repository and run `deno run test` before submit a pull request.
+If you want to contribute code, please fork the repository and run `deno run fmt` & `deno run test` before submit a pull request.

 ## 📝 License